 Have we taken these lessons to heart?

 Has the financial industry changed for the better in the last 10 years?
-I’d like to thinks so, but I’m not so sure.
+I’d like to think so, but I’m not so sure.
 What about individuals—have we applied the lessons that the previous crash taught us in our situation?

 In the years after 2008, there was a lot of talk about how people were reducing their spending and debt levels and reassessing the priorities in their lives.
 But the recent increase in personal spending, consumer debt, and escalating real estate prices seem to suggest a reversal.
 I certainly hope not, or history will indeed repeat itself.
 It would be wise to heed the words of the prophet Zechariah: